Anish-2005/Tech-Expo/README.md

 ## 🚀 Overview

-The **Atmospheric Quality Intelligence (AQI) Monitor** is a comprehensive air quality monitoring solution developed for the Bharatiya Antariksh Hackathon.
+The **Atmospheric Quality Intelligence (AQI) Monitor** is a comprehensive air quality monitoring solution developed for the Tech Expo Hackathon.
 This project combines a space-themed Flutter mobile application with a robust Node.js backend to provide real-time air quality data across India using satellite-grade precision and government APIs.

 ### 🌟 Key Features